rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     A(i) += tmp;
 });
 ```
-**Note**: Since each thread uses the same values of B as it's neighbors, `shared memory` could be used to further improve performance.
+**Note**: Since each thread uses the same values of B as it's neighbors, shared memory could be used to further improve performance.
 However, this kernel is simple enough so that caches probably already do a enough good job.

 With this simple change, we went from 60R, 30W per thread to 31R, 1W.
 You might think that it is such an obvious thing to avoid that it is not even worth talking about it.
 But I disagree !
 Often, when first porting to Kokkos, in a time limited environment, we simply replace the e.g. `std::vector` by `Kokkos::View` in the kernel body, check functionality and move onto the next kernel, resulting in this issue hindering performance.
 Moreover, for more very long, intricate kernels with many Views, spotting and   removing redundant memory accesses is quite tedious.
 Try for e.g. [this one](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Conv/Op_Conv_VEF_Face.cpp#L473).
 #### Profiler diagnosis
-Let's look into the profiler report for the first sample code (Download it and load it in ncu !
-Works even if you don't have a Nvidia GPU), [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).
+Let's look into the profiler report for the first sample code (Download it and load it in `ncu-ui` !
+This works even if you don't have a Nvidia GPU), [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).
 First, let's look at the GPU SOL section:
 ![alt text](image-1.png)
-**Figure 1:** GPU SOL section for sample-1.cpp.
+**Figure 2:** GPU SOL section of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).

 We can see that the memory is heavily used.
 This begs the question, are we using it effectively ?
 Let's go to the memory workload analysis and dissect some elements
 ![alt text](image-3.png)
-**Figure 2:** Memory workload analysis for sample-1.cpp.
+**Figure 3:** Memory workload analysis of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).

 - Memory Throughput [Gbyte/s] 308.75
-    - --> This is much lower than my GPU's bandwidth of 960.0,
+    - This is much lower than my GPU's bandwidth of 960.0.
+Since we saw in the SOL section that we are memory bound, this means that the performance limiter is the caches.
 - Communications between DRAM (Device Memory) and L2:
     - 1.07 GB reads, which corresponds to $2^{27}(\text{size}) \times 2 (\text{A and B}) \times 4 (\text{bytes per double})=1.07\times 10^9$ bytes.
 There is half as much writes, corresponding to A being modified.
 Both A and B are loaded once into the L2 cache, and A is written back only once into DRAM Good !
 - Communications between L2 and L1:
     - About as much reads into L1, a little more probably due to cache misses.
 But, an astounding 9.14 GB of data written from L1 to L2, due to cache invalidation !
-This  is a great hint of redundant memory accesses; a big discrepancy between expected and observed volumes of exchanges.
+This  is a great hint of redundant memory accesses; a big discrepancy between expected and observed volumes of exchanges between memories.
 Essentially, this is the cache that is working hard to save you from you own mistakes, by not writing back all the way to DRAM at each `A(i)+=`.
 It really is saving you, as if we switch to throughput view, we see that these excessive writes are done at an astounding 1.89 TB/s, twice as fast as my GPU's bandwidth !

 Lastly, let's look at one of my favorite sections, the warp state statistics session, especially the warp states:
 ![alt text](image-7.png)
-**Figure 3:** Warp States for sample-1.cpp.
+**Figure 4:** Warp States of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).

 If you are not familiar with warps states, really consider looking at [the 1h30 lecture by Athena Elfarou (Nvidia)](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).
 Essentially, a warp is a group of 32 threads (32 instances of the kernel with neighboring index `i`).
 It can be either:

-- Stalled: waiting on a dependency: for instance, to perform `A(i)+=B(i)`, you need to wait that both values were loaded from global memory into the registers.
+- Stalled: waiting on a dependency.
+For instance, to perform `A(i)+=B(i)`, you need to wait that both values get loaded from global memory into the registers.
 This takes a while.
 You can also be waiting on a math operation to be done, a barrier, or the execution queue to have a spot.
-- Eligible: available to be scheduled,
+- Eligible: available to be scheduled.
 - Selected: will issue an instruction on the next cycle.

 The warp states shows you the **reasons** why your warps have been stalled during the execution of your kernel, sorted by importance.
 This is precisely what you should worry about !
-We see two reasons here with quite obscure names "Stall long scoreboard and Stall LG throttle".
+We see two reasons here with quite obscure names *Stall long scoreboard* and *Stall LG throttle*.
 You can drag over your mouse onto the items to get an explanation, e.g. for the first one:
 ![alt text](image-6 (1).jpg)

-**Figure 4:** Metric information for Stall long scoreboard.
+**Figure 5:** Metric information for Stall long scoreboard.

 Stall long scoreboard means that warps are waiting on a memory dependency from global memory, this not surprising and a very common one for memory bound kernels.
 Stall LG throttle means that the warps are waiting on the warp slot queue to have a spot to be scheduled.
 Indeed, each warp scheduler has a finite amount of spots for it's warps to be scheduled.
 If a kernel issues too many requests, warps are waiting, not on a dependency, but simply on a spot in the queue.
 This is also a good symptom of redundant memory operations !